Cultus Lake Park offers boaters a range of opportunities to get out and enjoy the water.

 Monthly boat trailer parking is available at the Public Works Yard for residential leaseholders only (proof of lease is required) for $2.50 per day, from June 1 to September 30.

-Monthly boat trailer storage is available for residential leaseholders only for $65 per month, from October 1 through May 31.
+Monthly boat trailer storage may be available as determined by staff for residential leaseholders only for $65 per month, from October 1 through May 31.
 Please contact the Park Office to arrange storage and to make a payment.

 Leaseholders, residents, campers, and visitors to the Cultus Lake Park community are welcome to use Park facilities and to apply for registration to moor boats within the Cultus Lake Park foreshore (100 meters from the high water mark).